 To derive accurate year trend in an index of recruitment level, we need to exclude other factors that fluctuate by year.
 Carrying out the survey in a consistent method for all years is a good way for this.
-We have not changed the gear specification used, and general research method for 14 years, up to 2020.
+We have not changed the gear specification used, and general research method for 16 years.
 We changed the survey vessel at the 10th and 12th survey, but the type and size of the vessels were consistent all the survey.
-The survey area has been consistent for 14 years where the main survey area has been off Bremer Bay and carried out the piston-line survey.
+The survey area has been consistent for 15 years except 2021 where the main survey area has been off Bremer Bay and carried out the piston-line survey.
 Such consistent survey design is expected to facilitate to obtain an index that reflects only for annual SBT recruitment change.
 Additionally, the trolling is robust survey method against environmental factors, including wind, wave, and swell.
-There were a few days that suspended the research during the cruise due to rough sea condition in 14 years.
+There were a few days that suspended the research during the cruise due to rough sea condition in 16 years.
 We did not find a tendency that SBT were less caught in rough weather condition (see Tsuda and Itoh 2017c CCSBT-ESC/1708/24).

 Unfortunately, some of the consistencies were interrupted in 2021.
 In 2021, area covered was small, there were no observation on the piston-line, and fewer trolling lines were used.
-We should be careful to interpret the recruitment index (TRG) including the 2021 data.
+In 2022, while the area covered was back to large and observation on the piston-line were carried out, fewer trolling lines were used.
+We should be careful to interpret the recruitment index (TRG) after the 2021 data.

-Agreements of trends were observed between the trolling survey indices derived from this survey and several recruitment indices from the CCSBT stock assessment, e.g. recruitment output from the Operating Model and nominal CPUE of age-4 SBT in Japanese longline (Itoh 2014).
+Agreements of trends were observed between the trolling survey indices derived from this survey and several recruitment indices from the CCSBT stock assessment, e.g., recruitment output from the Operating Model and nominal CPUE of age-4 SBT in Japanese longline (Itoh 2014).
 Up to now, the trolling survey appeared to succeed in providing data for the recruitment index that represents the whole age-1 SBT stock.
 Then, there is no need to change the current survey design so far.

 However, it does not guarantee the survey design to be appropriate in the future.
-There are several points of concerns to be pointed out relating representativeness of the research data against the whole age-1 stock.
+There are several concerns to be pointed out relating representativeness of the research data against the whole age-1 stock.
 SBT distribution within the survey area may change by year.
-For example, although many SBT were caught on the shelf-edge in 2006, 2007 and 2009, few SBT were caught there in recent years (2012-2020).
-To reflect such annual distribution changes on the abundance index, we are intensively conducting the trolling on the piston-line covered from shore to offshore and developing a grid-type trolling index covering all survey area (Itoh 2014, 2021, Tsuda and Itoh 2017b, 2018b, 2019b, Itoh and Tsuda 2020b).
+For example, although many SBT were caught on the shelf-edge in 2006, 2007 and 2009, few SBT were caught there in recent years (2012-2022).
+To reflect such annual distribution changes on the abundance index, we are intensively conducting the trolling on the piston-line covered from shore to offshore and developing a grid-type trolling index covering all survey area (Itoh 2014, 2021b, Tsuda and Itoh 2017b, 2018b, 2019b, Itoh and Tsuda 2020b).